 Top Tip: If you’re not sure what questions are being asked, apart from asking your customers directly you can also use dedicated keyword research tools like SEMrush to identify questions that have high monthly search volumes or Answer The Public.

-Remember how we spoke about including the keywords that your customers search for on your product pages?
+Remember how we discussed including the keywords your customers search for on your product pages?
 The same goes for your URLs.
-URLs are a strong ranking signal and it’s all about providing the most relevant results to the search query.
-So if you can include your relevant keywords in the URL this is a fantastic indicator for the search engine that the page should be ranking for that particular term as well as related keywords although it can’t be guaranteed.
+URLs are a strong ranking signal, and it’s all about providing the most relevant results to the search query.
+So if you can include your relevant keywords in the URL, this is a fantastic indicator for the search engine that the page should be ranking for that particular term as well as related keywords, although it can’t be guaranteed.

-When creating a new page in your CMS it will most likely generate the URL automatically.
-To ensure that your page can reap the benefits of this ranking factor we recommend manually updating it and ensuring that the URL clearly shows the hierarchy of directories, as well as relevant keywords to indicate what the page is talking about.
+When creating a new page in your CMS, it will most likely generate the URL automatically.
+To ensure that your page can reap the benefits of this ranking factor, we recommend manually updating it and ensuring that the URL clearly shows the hierarchy of directories and relevant keywords to indicate what the page is talking about.

-The creation of duplicate content is a violation of Google’s content guidelines.
+The creation of duplicate content is an extremely common issue for eCommerce websites.
 There are two major areas for duplicate website content: duplicate metadata and duplicate product content.

-Especially on large-scale eCommerce sites, it’s easy to end up with sub-categories which are grouped by colour or by brand.
+Especially on large-scale eCommerce sites, it’s easy to end up with sub-categories grouped by colour or brand.

-This is why our top tip to avoid duplicate metadata is to ensure you create bespoke metadata that considers that page's specific details.
+This is why our top tip to avoid duplicate meta titles is to ensure you create bespoke metadata that considers that page's specific details.

 Sometimes the products your company sells are similar.
 And with large numbers of products in your eCommerce shop, it can be challenging to come up with a new product description each time.
 Nevertheless, this is something you shouldn’t ignore.
 If you start copying and pasting product descriptions, you run the risk of Google penalising your content for duplication.

 Did you know?
-Back in 2011, Google introduced the ‘Panda’ algorithm update, to combat pages which simply copy and pasted content from elsewhere.
-The idea is that if you’ve copied and pasted content, your website probably isn’t of the highest quality.
+In 2011, Google introduced the ‘Panda’ algorithm update to combat pages that simply copy and pasted content from elsewhere.
+The idea is that if you’ve copied and pasted content from somewhere else, your website probably isn’t of the highest quality.
 This Google algorithm update would therefore penalise you by not showing you as highly in search results as perhaps you did previously.
-However, while this change affected things like blogs and news websites in a positive manner, it also changed the thinking behind eCommerce product content, too.
+However, while this change affected things like blogs and news websites positively, it also changed the thinking behind eCommerce product content, too.

-In many industries, it’s commonplace to simply copy and paste product content straight from a manufacturer-provided spreadsheet.
+In many industries, copying and pasting product content straight from a manufacturer-provided spreadsheet or catalogue is commonplace.